tikv/website/content/blog/tikv-4.0-ga.md

 *   **Titan**

 Titan is a RocksDB plugin for key-value separation.
 Compatible with all RocksDB features used by TiKV, it reduces write amplification by separating large values from the log-structured merge tree (LSM tree) and storing them independently.
 It improves range query performance and reduces its impact on write performance.
-Titan has previously been available as en experimental feature, and has reached general availability in TiKV 4.0.
+Titan has previously been available as an experimental feature, and has reached general availability in TiKV 4.0.

 *   **Unified thread pool**